Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 5. System rejects the interaction with "PostDeleted" error
 6. No interactions are recorded for the deleted fundraiser

-### Frontend Validation Rules
+### Frontend Validation

 **Description**:
-While not actual test cases, these validation rules should be implemented in the frontend to ensure a smooth user experience and prevent invalid data submission.
+Recommended validation rules for the frontend interface.

 ```mermaid
 flowchart TD